mcpython4-coding/Documentation/block/Block.md

     3. def on_register(registry)

-        called by the block handling system when notated to G.registry
+        called by the block handling system when notated to G.registry.
+        May be useful when creating an base class which has to perform some actions when registered

     4. def on_remove(self)